 Integration with other systems

 Consider whether you need integration with third-party tools and systems to optimize your workflows.
-LMS integrations can include HR software, BI systems, CRMs, or numerous other services.
-For example, many healthcare organizations that train medical professionals will benefit from a learning platform that integrates with ACCME web services.
+LMS integrations can include HR software, BI systems, CRMs, authoring tools, or numerous other services.
+For example, an integration with an HR system enables data migration which is beneficial for all companies — you don’t need to add employee info manually.
+And for instance, many healthcare organizations that train medical professionals will benefit from a learning platform that integrates with ACCME web services.

-Also read: The 11 Best HR Tools for Streamlining Your Workflow in 2023
+Also read → The 11 Best HR Tools for Streamlining Your Workflow

 Sensitive data protection